rakudola/5ming/README.md

 Python code to visually organize PEAKS peptide analysis for protein unfolding

 ## Current Version
-v2.6.0 (2019/1/21)
+v2.6.1 (2019/1/21)
-- Program now can scale to different numbers of conditions and replicates save for a handful of bugs
-- Prior raw data manipulation and some in-code variable changes still required, but no more copy-pasting functions!
+- Errors (from the main-body try statement) are now printed to console
+- Colors and markers for plot are now chosen automatically; no need to change variables for a normal run
+- Added CI_chalf_significant and CI_chlaf_overlap calculations back in as a comment; will need to be debugged
+- Code should actually stop at EOF instead of running for a bunch of empty lines
+- Plots for some data that previously wouldn't run can now be generated.
+This can be toggled with the PRINT_ALL variable
+- Required user input is now at the top of the code and divided from the rest of the code

 ## Goals
 - [x] Allow for multiple condition/replicate analysis without copy-pasting code (c.
 2020/1/21)
-- [ ] Make required variable changes in code more comprehensive (2020/1/21)
+- [ ] Better documentation (2020/1/21)
 - [ ] Move functions not returning anything back into main code for legibility?
 (2020/1/21)
 - [ ] Name this software
 - [ ] Modification frequency + cleaning up and consolidating files (2019/9/24)